Loadable kernel module

-In computing, a loadable kernel module (LKM) is an object file that contains code to extend the running kernel, or so-called base kernel, of an operating system.
+A loadable kernel module (LKM) is an executable library that extends the capabilities of a running kernel, or so-called base kernel, of an operating system.
 LKMs are typically used to add support for new hardware (as device drivers) and/or filesystems, or for adding system calls.
 When the functionality provided by an LKM is no longer required, it can be unloaded in order to free memory and other resources.